Filter (social media): Beauty filter

 A photograph of Wikipedia co-founder Jimmy Wales before and after applying Facetune filters.
 The app has smoothed Wales's skin texture, and subtly altered the proportions of some of his facial features.

 A beauty filter is a filter applied to still photographs, or to video in real time, to enhance the physical attractiveness of the subject.
 Typical effects of such filters include smoothing skin texture and modifying the proportions of facial features, for example enlarging the eyes or narrowing the nose.

 Filters may be included as a built-in feature of social media apps such as Instagram or Snapchat, or implemented through standalone applications such as Facetune.

 In 2020, the "Perfect Skin" filter for Snapchat and Instagram which was created by Brazilian augmented reality developer Brenno Faustino gained more than 36 million impressions in the first 24 hours of its release.

 In 2021, TikTok users pointed out how the default front-facing camera on the platform automatically applied the retouch and other feature-altering filters.
 Users noted that these filters slimmed down faces, smoothed skin, whitened teeth, and altered facial features such as nose and eye size, without the option to disable this feature through settings.

 In March 2023, the "Bold Glamour" filter was released on TikTok and instantly went viral with over 18 million videos created within its first week.
-This filter subtly enhances the user's facial features seamlessly, giving the illusion of fuller eyebrows, taller cheekbones, enhanced eye make up, a smaller nose, plumper lips, and clearer skin, giving off a natural yet distinct effect.
+This filter subtly enhances the user's facial features, giving the illusion of fuller eyebrows, taller cheekbones, enhanced eye makeup, a smaller nose, plumper lips, and clearer skin, giving off a natural yet distinct effect.
 As of May 2024, the filter has been used in over 220 million videos and has become a pivotal moment for beauty filters on digital platforms.

 Critics have raised concerns that the widespread use of such filters on social media may lead to negative body image, particularly among girls.
 Though Meta's intention of removing third-party filters will likely see all beauty filters removed, academics feel that the damage of beautifying filters is already done.